ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 ### View backup VM configuration in PowerVS
 {: #vb-vm-cpv}

-To check the shared processor pool assignment and current resource configuration of the backup VM, run:
+To check the shared processor pool assignment and current resource configuration of the backup VM, run the following command:

 ```ibmcloud pi ins get <backup_vm_name>```